holmesal/such-fame/README.md

 ===

-* hashtag image
+* hashtag image (include mobile device)
+* find the HERO presentation video
 * use a fa-sequential-layout anywhere where things might lazy-load in
-* find the HERO presentation video
 * package navigator into a directive, clean up the main controller a bit
 * add rotational drifting motion
 * convert circle scaling from a switch to a transitionable